AlexGalays/fluxx/README.md

 - A central dispatcher enforcing the sequential/unidirectional flow
 - Stores can depend on other stores

+but there is far less boilerplate.

+## Simple example

 ```javascript
 var Store = require('fluxx').Store;